umarhassan-mitodl/21g.228-spring-2007/content/pages/calendar.md

 Strategies for cover letters

-Homework: Pick up Career Development Workbook ({{% resource_link "06003472-baf3-4d4a-acfc-cc5368a15935" "PDF - 2.2 MB" %}}) in the Career Center.
+Homework: Pick up Career Development Workbook ([PDF - 2.2 MB](http://web.mit.edu/career/www/students/workbook.pdf)) in the Career Center.
 Find a job description/internship position for which you can apply online or in print - bring 2 copies to class.

 {{< tdclose >}}